PeterNaydenov/dt-toolbox/thoughts.md

       - standard - standard JS object;
       - file - Array of breadcrumb/value;
 - Генератор за празни дата структури
-- Old internal data should be used only as import/export format.
-Format name will be named 'breadcrumbs'
+- Old internal data should be used only as import/export model.
+Model name will be named 'breadcrumbs'
-- Secondary internal data-format: midFlat.
+- Secondary internal data-model: midFlat.
 Created to facilitate some operations.
 - Write own convertors ( possible use: as data-bridge (data-model to data-model), data-modifier, filter, etc...)
 - Method 'loadFast' was removed.
 Use 'load' instead.
 Now all loads are fast.
 - Method 'spread' has a lot of changes.
 Instruction 'st' now is available as 'standard' or 'std'.
 Instruction 'dt' doesn't exists anymore.
-Instruction 'flat' will return selection in 'shortFlat' format data;
+Instruction 'flat' will return selection in 'shortFlat' data-model;
 - Rename method 'folder' to 'find';
 - Rename method 'namespace' to 'folder'.
 Namespace could be depricated;